sanjeevceligo/utility/README.md

 This repo is for repository for -
 1. Enabling microservices for all automation accounts
 2. Generate Email assocaited with tokens from env files
+3. Run set of commands multiple times and save output for each run

 **Prerequisites**
 1. Pull latest platform.ts (updated/latest)